Kokomo Jr.

 Kokomo Jr. was the name given to at least two male common chimpanzees used as animal actors, one born c.
 1955 and one born c.
 1967.
 Kokomo Jr. replaced J. Fred Muggs as the animal mascot of the Today Show in 1957, and was known for his ability to "talk", being able to pronounce the word mama on demand.
 Kokomo Jr. was retired in 1983.

 Early life

 Kokomo Jr.'s handler, Nick Carrado was a stage magician who discovered him while touring at an animal farm in Cape Cod circa 1956.
 The name was created by combining the names of two of his army friends, Coco and Moe.
 Carrado initially used Kokomo Jr. as part of his magic act and taught him to perform simple stage illusions.

-TV career
+Television career

 While touring in Florida, Carrado learned that the producers of Today were looking for a new ape.
 Carrado brought Kokomo Jr. to audition, and the chimpanzee was hired to be the show's mascot.
 For two years, Kokomo Jr. was used to present weather forecasts and perform short sketches.
-Kokomo Jr. also appeared in TV shows including The Tonight Show, What's My Line, I've Got A Secret, To Tell The Truth, The Price Is Right and Candid Camera.
+Kokomo Jr. also appeared on television shows including The Tonight Show, What's My Line, I've Got A Secret, To Tell The Truth, The Price Is Right and Candid Camera.